Siris2314/Siris2314/README.md

 ### About Me

   - My name is Arihant Tripathi, I am currently a Masters of Science in Engineering Student at UPenn
-  - I am developer and Machine Learning Enthusiast
+  - I am a developer and a Machine Learning Enthusiast
   - I love to work on Open Source projects